cpsamtec/jupiter/README.md

 # Jupiter

-Containerized multi architecture and hardware supporting development environment.
-Can be run using docker-compose or deployed to [balena](https://www.balena.io/) devices.
+A containerized development environment.
+Can be run on devices supporting amd64/x86_64 or arm64v8 (Raspberry PI 4) using docker-compose or deployed to [balena](https://www.balena.io/) devices.
 Features include

 - [jupyter](https://jupyter.org/)
 - [jupyter-lab](https://jupyterlab.readthedocs.io/en/stable/) with prebuilt extensions such as plotly, dash, matplotlib and more